nayeshagandotra/nayeshagandotra.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I'm interested in developing technology that will solve fundamental problems affecting our planet and its dependent societies.
-Talk to me about planes, electric cars, or robots!
-Check out my projects page for more details on past work.
+Currently, I am doing that by combining Search Based Planning and Learning to make robots that can reliably handle objects, work in a team of thousands, or operate safely around humans.
+Check out my projects page for more details on past work and publications.

-Outside of work, I'm an avid reader and amateur chef (check out the blog page for more fun lifestyle related posts). x
+Outside of work, I'm an avid reader and amateur chef.
+Always looking for recs for either!